Exploring the Enduring Character of Homer, Alaska

-The City of Homer was established as a first-class municipality in March 1964.
-Named for Homer Pennock, a con man who arrived in 1896 and lured others to the Homer area with promises of gold, today genuine treasures attract people to live and work in Homer.
+The City of Homer was established in 1964, and it is named after Homer Pennock, a con man who arrived in 1896 and lured others to the Homer area with promises of gold.
+Today, Homer is home to genuine treasures that attract people to live and work in this unique Alaskan community.

-Common to every description is an acknowledgment that Homer is situated in one of the most beautiful places in the world, with spectacular views of Kachemak Bay, the Kenai Mountains, and several volcanic peaks across Cook Inlet including Mt.
+Homer is situated in one of the most beautiful places in the world, with breathtaking views of Kachemak Bay, the Kenai Mountains, and several volcanic peaks across Cook Inlet, including Mt.
 Augustine, Mt.
 Iliamna, and Mt.
-Redoubt reaching to over 10,000 feet.
+Redoubt reaching over 10,000 feet.

-Homer is also famous for the Homer Spit, a 4.5-mile natural finger of land extending into Kachemak Bay.
-Accommodating Homer’s port facilities and a small boat harbor, it is a vital component of the local economy supporting both the marine trades industry and commercial fishing.
-Homer lands more halibut than any other port in the world, earning Homer yet another title, “Halibut Capital of the World."
+The Homer Spit is a 4.5-mile natural finger of land extending into Kachemak Bay, and it is a vital component of the local economy, supporting both the marine trades industry and commercial fishing.
+Homer lands more halibut than any other port in the world, earning it the title "Halibut Capital of the World."

-Homer prides itself on being an ambitious, forward-thinking community that embraces responsible economic development.
+Homer is a forward-thinking community that embraces responsible economic development.
 Major goals for the next decade include expanding Homer's port facilities to support the region's growing maritime industries and developing thirty acres in the heart of Homer as a new and vibrant Town Center.